-Haileybury Rendall School is committed to educating Indigenous students from remote Australian communities.
+Haileybury Rendall School is committed to educating aboriginal students from remote Australian communities.
 It is our vision to ensure that Indigenous students have access to a high-quality secondary education.

 The Clontarf Foundation commenced an Academy Program at Kormilda College in 2011 and Haileybury Rendall School will continue the tradition.